Gerbert Yefremov

-The recipient of state awards from the former Soviet Union and elsewhere, including the Padma Bhushan from India, he co-founded the Indo-Russian joint venture BrahMos.
+The recipient of state awards from the former Soviet Union and other countries (including the Padma Bhushan from India) co-founded the Indo-Russian joint venture BrahMos.

-He played a leading role in the design and construction of several sensitive military missile systems and space stations, and his identity and role in these projects was treated as a state secret for several years.
+He played a leading role in the design and construction of several sensitive military missile systems and space stations.
+His identity and role in these projects was treated as a state secret for several years.